 - Don’t currently send a newsletter and have no plans to change.

-If you are in one of the first three categories, producing a newsletter takes up valuable time and resources.
+If you are in one of the first three categories, producing client newsletters for financial advisers takes up valuable time and resources.
 It therefore must be as effective as possible.

 Our aim with this guide is to help you do just that.

 We hope you find it useful; if you have any questions or queries, please do not hesitate to get in touch by emailing [email protected] or by calling 0115 815 7770.

 But before we get to the really good stuff, let’s start the guide by asking a more fundamental question.

 Why should you send a newsletter?